ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 ## The Problem

-ExoLabel is a function to cluster big networks, but...why would anyone want to do that?
+ExoLabel is an algorithm to cluster big networks, but...why would anyone want to do that?

 There's a lot of use-cases for network clustering (also sometimes referred to as community detection for graphs/networks), but our specific need came from a a problem we encountered in our workflow.